 - Cooking Oil for deep frying

 How to make Masala Gobi

-Wash and clean the gobi.
+- Wash and clean the gobi.
 Chop into florets.
-MW with salt and turmeric for 5 mins.
+Microwave with salt and turmeric powder for 5 mins.
 Drain the water.

-Heat a kadai with oil.
+- Heat a Kadai with cooking oil.
 Deep fry the gobi in batches and drain on a kitchen towel.

-Heat a non stick pan with oil, add cumin seeds.
-Then add grated ginger, saute well.
-Add tomato puree, salt and turmeric powder.
+- Heat a nonstick pan with cooking oil and add cumin seeds.
+Then, add the grated ginger, saute well.
+Add tomato puree, salt, and turmeric powder.
 Cook till the puree gets cooked well.

-Finally add a cup of water and bring to boil.
+- Finally, add a cup of water and bring it to a boil.
 And cook till it thickens.